mozilla/extension-workshop/src/content/documentation/enterprise/adding-policy-support-to-your-extension.md

 Unlike Chrome, Firefox does not require a managed_schema that describes your data.

-To access the values that have been set via the policy, use the [browser.storage.managed API](https://developer.mozilla.org/docs/Mozilla/Add-ons/WebExtensions/API/storage/managed):
+To access the values that have been set via the policy, use the [browser.storage.managed API][chrome-store-manage]:

 <!-- START: Syntax Highlighting -->
 ```js